webosose/website/content/en/docs/tools/sdk/emulator/emulator-user-guide.md

 {{< /code >}}

 {{< note >}}
+* For audio setup on other host operating systems, use the following commands:
+    - macOS: `vboxmanage modifyvm webos-image --audio coreaudio --audioout on --audioin on`
+    - Windows: `vboxmanage modifyvm webos-image --audio dsound --audioout on --audioin on`
 * For Windows, make sure you pass `null` instead of `/dev/null` to the serial port setup.
     * Windows: `vboxmanage modifyvm webos-image --uart1 0x3f8 4 --uartmode1 file null`
 * For more details on `vboxmanage` command of VirtualBox, refer to the [VBoxManage reference](https://www.virtualbox.org/manual/ch08.html).